RakhithJK/BishopFox-sliver-wiki/Port-Forwarding.md

 By default all port forwards will be bound to the `127.0.0.1` interface, but you can override this using the `--bind` flag.
 Port forwarding also works in `multiplayer` mode and will forward ports to your local system.

+#### Reverse Port Forwarding

+As of v1.5.27 Sliver also supports reverse port forwarding via the `rportfwd` command.

 ## WireGuard Port Forwarding